meherhowji/aerosailor-jekyll/_posts/2018-10-09-elm-foundation.md

 Following is a little sneak peek of what the Elm code will look like compared to the actual HTML that we write to achieve the same.

-On a sidenote, I would really appreciate if you support the project.
-Please let me know that this project is useful, there is not other way for me to know.
+On a side note, I would really appreciate if you support the project.
+Please let me know that this project is useful, there is no other way for me to know.

 Look Ma!
 Still no love :cry:
 {% include elm-foundation-github-button.html %}